 The quorum for a Board meeting is two but attendance by all Directors at each meeting is strongly encouraged.
 Whilst Directors try to arrange their schedules accordingly, non-attendance is unavoidable in certain circumstances.
-During the year under review, three Board meetings were held.
-The table below details the number of Board meetings and Committee meetings attended by each Director who served during the year.
+During the year under review, four Board meetings were held.
+The table below details the number of Board meetings.